Maryland, New York & Oklahoma Add Telemedicine

 Book Online With Green Health

 If you’re looking to see our doctors at one of our in-person clinics, we now offer online booking as well.
 The process is easy.
-Simply pick your clinic here and fill out the form.
+Simply pick your medical marijuana doctors clinic and fill out the form.
 You’ll fill in some details, upload your records (if applicable), and set your time.
 From there, you’ll you’re set!

 If you run into any issues along the way, you are always welcome to contact our support team at 1-877-242-0362.
 They can walk you through the entire process of obtaining a card, get you scheduled or answer any questions or concerns you may have.